sanyaade-iot/staging-blog/_posts/2014-04-01-spark-telegraph.md

 ##Inpsiration and background

 With my headphones in and coffee ready, I was performing my ritual skimming of every news article ever when I was shocked to read a summary of a headline which implied that people today are being overwhelmed by information.
 Choking down my coffee, I was inspired, compelled to help others like myself slow down and really 'connect' with eachother.
 Seeking the technological romanticism of the 1890s; I Googled hard.
 Needless to say, I struck gold.
-I quickly closed my laptop and left our morning meeting in a hurry, wasting no time, and now I'm here to share Spark's exciting new development.
+Wasting no time I closed my laptop and walked out of that meeting, and now I'm here to share Spark's exciting new development.

 ##Background Research